HortonworksUniversity/Essentials/demos/hive/README.md

 ## Load Hive Tables

-The following graphic identifies the two main approaches on the classic "just put the files there" strategy for _loading_ Hive tables.
+The following graphic identifies the two main approaches on the classic "just put the files there" strategy for _loading_ Hive tables as well as the "CTAS" model presented later in this section.

 ![alt text](./images/LoadTables.png "loading alts")